TX Network: Expansion plans

-TXN is difficult to expand nationwide, especially in the seven prefectures of Miyagi, Niigata, Shizuoka, Kyoto, Hyogo, Hiroshima, and Kumamoto, which have ordinance-designated cities, and even now there are no affiliated stations.
-Also, among the ordinance-designated cities belonging to the seven prefectures mentioned above, TV Tokyo is part of Shimizu Ward, Shizuoka City, TV Aichi is part of Hamamatsu City, and many areas between Kyoto City, Kobe City, and Hanshin, Hyogo Prefecture.
-You can receive TV Osaka directly or rebroadcast outside the area, and TV Setouchi can be used for direct reception in the western part of Kobe City, but in other areas it is impossible to receive the broadcasts of TXN affiliated stations.
+TXN faces difficulties to expand nationwide, especially in the seven prefectures of Miyagi, Niigata, Shizuoka, Kyoto, Hyogo, Hiroshima, and Kumamoto, which have ordinance-designated cities, and even now there are no affiliated stations.
+Also, among the ordinance-designated cities belonging to the seven prefectures mentioned above, Shimizu Ward, Shizuoka City is covered by TV Tokyo, Hamamatsu City is covered by TV Aichi, and in many areas between Kyoto City, Kobe City, and Hanshin, Hyogo Prefecture, viewers can receive TV Osaka directly or via cable television, and in the western part of Kobe City viewers can receive TV Setouchi directly, but in other areas it is impossible to receive the broadcasts of TXN affiliated stations.

-5 prefecture expansion plan
+5-prefecture expansion plan

-At the president's regular press conference on May 31, 2007, the goal was to complete the transition to digital terrestrial broadcasting on July 24, 2011:
+At the president's regular press conference on May 31, 2007, the goal was to complete the following in advance to the transition to digital terrestrial broadcasting on July 24, 2011: